Sps9938/Students-Attendance-Frontend/README.md

 # 📘 Student Attendance Management System

-A full-featured web application to manage student attendance with internet-based syncing, flexible attendance modes, secure OTP-based authentication, and rich analytics — built using the **MERN stack** and modern frontend tooling.
+A full-featured web application to manage student attendance with internet-based , flexible attendance modes, secure OTP-based authentication, and rich analytics — built using the **MERN stack** and modern frontend tooling.

 ---